 As far as I could tell, being a part of Spain was not a particularly onerous state of affairs for most Basque people.
 The Basque government, like all other regional governments in Spain, had to send its revenue to Madrid where it was divvied up and redistributed around Spain.
 Poor regions like Extremadura benefited from this pooling while richer regions like Catalonia lost out.
 However, this sharing out of resources is common to most countries and it is extremely rare that one region doesn’t economically outperform another.

 Unlike under Francisco Franco where Basque culture and language were suppressed, by the later 1990’s Basques were allowed to teach their own language, promote their culture and were autonomous in all areas that mattered.

-What upset me most was the idea that two young men thought it was okay to murder a middle-aged family man, whose job was merely to organise the affairs of a small town, simply because the region had near complete control over its finances rather than complete control.
+What upset me most was the idea that two young men thought it was okay to murder a middle-aged family man, whose job was merely to organise the affairs of a small town, simply because the region merely had near complete control over its finances rather than absolute control.
 There was no sense of proportion.

 Being autonomous rather than completely independent probably inconvenienced these killers less than having a noisy neighbour, or having to walk 20 minutes to the nearest supermarket each day, or having to sit next to a smelly person picking their nose on the bus.
 These are annoyances and just because something is a political annoyance doesn’t make it any more important.